 "We need to be together.
 Take that away and people get squirrely," said Reba McCray, who leads ARC Recovery Services in Akron.
 "The disease of addiction is one of isolation, so the solution is community."

 Similar to many Ohioans during the state's shut down, boredom was an ever-present foe.
 For those in recovery, boredom can lead to fatal outcomes.
 The staff at Briermost developed two activities per week for engagement: residents made sun catchers, played basketball, took walks, made signs out of pallets, and more.
 ARC Recovery Services made the most of their residents' free time as well, painting rocks with encouraging messages and placing them in strategic locations where people could find them.

 A key feature of recovery housing is that residents can stay as long as they choose, and staff work with residents to create individualized plans.
-Helms says most change happens between nine to 18 months, although the length of the stay is not the focus; the internal changes with external evidence are.
+Helms claims most change happens between nine and 18 months, although the length of the stay is not the focus; the internal changes with external evidence are.

 The Road to Hope House, Inc. comprised of eight locations across northern Ohio, houses 152 residents: men, women, and women with children.
 The shutdown had residents at home for 11 weeks.

 Like similar programs, Road to Hope had to pivot quickly to support residents, which included children whose schools were closed, says Jeff Kamms, who leads the organization and is the vice president of the Ohio Recovery Housing Board.

 The organization bought laptops for resident's telehealth calls and purchased basketball hoops, volleyball nets, and horseshoes to encourage physical activity.
 To minimize the number of staff coming and going, two staff members committed to living at the location with children to develop activities for the kids, assist with navigating parental visitation, and other issues as they came up.